Investing in gold

 This ETF is a popular choice as it trades on the SGX and purchased through all brokerages in Singapore.
 Moreover, it is 1 of 6 ETFs and the only Gold ETF where CPF funds can be used for investing.
 Expense ratio for this ETF is 0.4% per annum with a lot size of 1 unit.

 2. iShares Gold Trust

 iShares Gold Trust has one of the lowest expense ratios (0.25% per annum) and is the second-largest Gold ETF.
-This makes it attractive in terms of the trade-off between size and fees.
-In addition, it recorded the second-highest average daily trading value in between Feb-May 2020, which makes it easy for investors to enter and exit the fund.
+This not only makes it easy for investors to enter and exit the fund but it is attractive in terms of the trade-off between size and fees too.

 Investing through robo-advisors

 With robo-advisors gaining popularity among retail investors in recent years, they make a viable option for those who would like to gain exposure to the yellow metal through a managed portfolio.

 Basically, all you have to do is select a robo-advisor that has allocations to gold as part of its investment strategy.
 Many robo-advisors with a diversified, global focus, have exposures to gold through Gold ETFs and/or Gold miner ETFs.

 With DBS digiPortfolio investors of the Global Portfolio at all risk profiles get exposure to gold miners through the VanEck Vectors Gold Miners ETF.
 This ETF tracks the NYSE Arca Gold Miners Index, which serves as benchmark for the overall performance of companies involved in the gold mining industry.